Mobile commerce (m-commerce)

 A: At a high level, it has to do with distribution.
-Apps are distributed through a marketplace, like the Apple Store, Google Play Store or Windows Shops, while websites historically haven’t had that ability.
+Apps are distributed through a marketplace, like the Apple Store, Google Play Store, or Windows Stores, while websites historically haven’t had that ability.
 But that’s changing.
-In the past, apps gave brands more customisation and flexibility, but new technologies are allowing web applications to catch up with key experiences like hardware support, accessing a device’s camera or GPS and viewing performance.
+In the past, apps gave brands more customization and flexibility, but new technologies are allowing web applications to catch up with key experiences like hardware support, accessing a device’s camera or GPS, and viewing performance.

 Across the market, we’re seeing less reliance upon apps as a whole.
 Overall, they will likely be replaced by websites, but there will be a couple scenarios where mobile apps are necessary, like if a company needs extreme security or extreme performance.
 There are also certain apps, like productivity apps that only work a certain way.
 But in general, the web is on track to replace apps in the near future.